SwapSpot-FullStack/SwapSpot-Ecommerce-Frontend/README.md

 # SwapSpot – Front-End Web Application

-SwapSpot is a modern, responsive item-swapping web application.
-This front-end project was built to integrate with a fully functional backend (Node.js + Express + MongoDB) and demonstrates professional-level skills in frontend development, including responsive design, API integration, error handling, code testing, and accessibility practices.
+Welcome!
+This is the frontend setup for SwapSpot.
+It is intended to be a full-stack, ecommerce marketplace platform.
+SwapSpot enables secure transactions between users, offering features such as responsive design, API integration, error handling, code testing, and accessibility practices.

 ## Live Demo